Lunch Therapy

 Hate to disagree, but we found Freud & Fahler to be one of the highlights of our visit to Buenos Aires!!!

-Adam - You’re welcome to disagree - everyone has their own experiences and own opinions.
-It’s also possible that something has majorly changed - after all, it’s been 10 months since this review.
-At the time, they’d been closed for quite a few months for a complete overhaul (though honestly, looking around at the time, I’m not sure where the overhaul took place).
-I believe that they’d hired a new chef, and they were only about 6-8 weeks into being back up and running.
-So, who knows, maybe it took him some time to hit his stride, or maybe he didn’t work out and they hired someone new.
+Adam – You’re welcome to disagree – everyone has their own experiences and own opinions.
+It’s also possible that something has majorly changed – after all, it’s been 10 months since this review.
+At the time, they’d been closed for quite a few months for a complete overhaul (though honestly, looking around at the time, I’m not sure where the overhaul took place), and they were only about 6-8 weeks into being back up and running.
+So, who knows, maybe it took him some time to hit their stride again.

 We certainly didn’t have a bad experience that would steer me away from ever going there again, so sounds like it might be time for a revisit.